geopm/geopm/docs/source/geopmsession.1.rst

     the trace will output to stdout.
 To avoid gathering trace data, set this parameter to ``/dev/null``

---mpi-report .. _mpireport option:
+--enable-mpi .. _enablempi option:

-    Gather reports over mpi and write to a single file
+    Gather reports over MPI and write to a single file.
+Append MPI rank to trace output file if specified (trace output to stdout not permitted).
+Requires mpi4py module.

 Examples
 --------